jariperttunen/lukeghg/INSTALL_AND_USAGE.md

 this seems to be straightforward.
 Note that if `pip` is upgraded then `setuptools` and `wheel` must be upgraded too as in section **A Setup your working environment**.

-## D. GHG inventory to CRFReporter xml file
+## D GHG inventory to CRFReporter xml file

 Probably the most important part in this manual. `run-ghg-master.sh` is a script that sets directories and files for the current ghg inventory and inserts inventory results to CRFReporter PartyProfile xml.

 The `run-ghg-master.sh`is located in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin)
 directory.
-Edit the following command options if needed:
+Edit the following command options if needed and update *lukeghg* as in C Update lukeghg python package:

 - -c Location of the GHG inventory files
 - -n Location of the GHG iventory files for NIR section in CRFReporter